 If you’re attending a workshop or a travel conference, there’s no reason why you shouldn’t announce this.

 Attending workshops and conferences is good for your travel writing image.
-It shows that you’re continually looking to improve and to network—both of which are trademarks of a “get-up-and-go” freelance travel writer.
+It shows that you’re continually looking to improve and to network — both of which are trademarks of a go-getter freelance travel writer.

 Other travel writers will be interested because they might also be planning to attend.
 Or, it informs them of an event they will want to attend in the future.

 Did you just get your first online article published?
 Or maybe you succeeded in getting into a glossy print publication.
+Did you just get back from a press trip?
 There are many important milestones in a travel writer's life.

 When you reach different milestones, post them on your Facebook page.